Show All Answers

 If you are concerned about a property that does not have a notice posted, you can call or email your questions to the Community Development Department.
 Please have an accurate and specific location of the property ready so that we can assist you.
 The Community Development Department has information only on properties located within the Town or those that have applied for annexation.

-Current development information is also available online or by contacting the Development Review Division.
+Current development information is also available on the Active Development Map

 The Court will supply you with a cover letter and time cards.

 Source: Colorado Revised Statute 31-25-103(2).

 * Based on conditions survey findings, modify boundaries for urban renewal area, if necessary.

 When a redevelopment project is being planned, the PAR will analyze how much additional property and sales taxes may be generated once the redevelopment is completed.
 The additional property and sales taxes or “tax increment,” can then be used by PAR as revenue for the repayment of bonds or as reimbursement to developers for a portion of their project costs.
 In either case, the new tax revenue that is created must be used for improvements that have a public benefit and that support the redevelopment effort, such as site clearance, streets, utilities, parks, the removal of hazardous materials or conditions or site acquisition.